Charity calls on ministers to ‘step in and save’ historic battlefield site

 But the National Trust for Scotland said the development, if it gets given the green light, would be sited “in the vicinity of where Bruce’s army faced off against the vanguard of Edward’s army on the first day of the battle”.

-Stuart Brooks, the charity’s director for conservation and policy, said they were “extremely disappointed Stirling Council planning department is considering the proposal” for the new track on what was a “nationally designated” site.
+Stuart Brooks, the charity’s director for conservation and policy, said it is “extremely disappointed Stirling Council planning department is considering the proposal” for the track on what is a “nationally designated” site.

 He added: “We are calling for the Scottish Government to pull this planning application to ensure the future of this historic battlefield for the benefit of future generations.”